ircdocs/modern-irc/_includes/modern-appendix.md

 Indicates that the `JOIN` command failed because the client has joined their maximum number of channels.
 The text used in the last param of this message may vary.

+{% numericheader ERR_NOORIGIN %}

+      "<client> :No origin specified"

+Indicates a PING or PONG message missing the originator parameter which is required by old IRC servers.
+Nowadays, this may be used by some servers when the PING `<token>` is empty.

 {% numericheader ERR_UNKNOWNCOMMAND %}

       "<client> <command> :Unknown command"